chengniedotcom/chengniedotcom.github.io/README.md

 ## Update Notes

 1. Retrieve books I read in this [link](https://www.goodreads.com/user/edit?format=html&tab=widgets#_=_).
 Select "Date Read" and "desc" to pick the most recently read books.
+For an older book, retrieve it from the local _notes_processed.html file.
 2. Paste the html section to _pages/notes.md and keep only books I haven't added yet.
-3. Replace the link with my summary links, so that the click would lead to my notes.
+3. Replace the href link with my summary links, so that the click would lead to my notes.
 4. I can use width of SX147(changed to SX98 on July 1, 2022) to adjust the width of the container and the cover picture